Knowledge base

 Preamble

-- Instead of the manual configuration below, it is recommended to use the Infomaniak Mail app (Android).
+- Instead of the manual configuration below, it is recommended to use the app Infomaniak Mail (Android).

-- The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example), therefore if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as section 11.9 of the Infomaniak Terms of Service.
+- The various services offered by Infomaniak are all compatible with the corresponding standard protocols (IMAP/SMTP for email, for example), therefore if you encounter a problem with third-party software, contact its publisher or a Partner and consult the support policy as well as article 11.9 of the Infomaniak Terms of Service.

 Manually add the email address to the application